Chicago Misdiagnosis Lawyer

 The statistics on medical professionals failing to diagnose are alarming; according to a report released by the Institute of Medicine, most Americans will get a late or wrong diagnosis at least once in their lives, many of these diagnoses resulting in horrific medical consequences.
-This could be affecting more than 12 million people annually, indicating that it is a serious issue.
+According to Johns Hopkins Medicine, each year, an estimated 371,000 deaths occur from misdiagnoses, in addition to 424,000 permanent disabilities.

 At Levin & Perconti, we’ve been representing victims of misdiagnoses and/or failure to diagnose for years.
 Some of the most common medical malpractice lawsuits we see are those involving a provider’s failure to diagnose a patient properly, sometimes due to the fact that the provider isn’t properly listening to the patient.